FacetWP/use-child-theme/README.md

 <img src="http://i.imgur.com/dvLchUj.png" width="508" height="167" />

+### What problem does this solve?
+If you make changes to a theme, those changes will be lost when the theme is updated.
+With child themes, your modifications are kept separate, so your parent themes are update-safe.

 ### How it works

-_If a child theme isn't active..._
+* If a child theme is not active, the user will see a WP notice with an "Activate now" link
-* A child theme is created (if needed)
+* When clicked, a child theme is created (if needed) and enabled
-* A WP notice allows for 1-click child theme activation
-* The parent theme's settings are copied to the child theme

-### How to use it
+### Setup

+<a href="https://vimeo.com/160399404" target="_blank">Watch screencast (27 seconds)</a>

 If you're a theme developer, include `use-child-theme.php` in your theme, then add this code into functions.php: